-CMOs need to work with their CFOs to agree on a set of firm-wide marketing metrics that are relevant, insight-driven, and reliable.
+CMOs need to work with their CFOs to agree on a set of quantifiable marketing metrics that are relevant, insight-driven, and reliable.

 In today’s world, marketing functions are under substantial pressure to prove their value.
 With massive amounts of data related to customer engagement and marketing initiatives at their fingertips, however, it can be difficult to focus.
 Too often, the tendency is to identify additional metrics or to measure metrics more frequently.
 But more metrics more often will not give companies and marketing departments the insights they need to grow and be successful.
 In fact, tracking too many KPIs can degrade an organization’s ability to identify value as the most relevant information can get buried beneath an avalanche of results.

 The lack of consistency and long-term thinking can also hinder the value of KPIs.
 If KPIs aren’t defined and measured the same way across an organization, results will not be accurate or reliable.
 At the same time, if metrics only measure short-term financial impact (e.g., cost/lead, marketing spend/revenue), longer-term benefits can be overlooked.

 To make their suite of marketing metrics more effective, chief marketing officers need to work collaboratively with their chief financial officers to agree on a set of firmwide marketing metrics that are relevant, insight driven, and reliable.
 This process should include agreeing to the definition, calculation, and source data associated with each metric, in addition to what each metric means in terms of a company’s overall financial and business performance.
 By linking marketing metrics to overall business value, CMOs will be well positioned to showcase the effects of marketing initiatives across their organization.